 One of the most effective ways to deter cockroaches is by maintaining a high level of cleanliness in your kitchen.

 • Daily Cleaning: Wipe down counters, sweep floors, and clean up spills immediately.
-Regularly cleaning prevents the accumulation of crumbs and sticky residues that attract pests.
+Regularly cleaning prevents the accumulation of crumbs and sticky residues that attract pesky insects and other roaches.

 • Proper Food Storage: Store dry goods in sealed containers and keep perishable items in the refrigerator.
-This reduces accessible food sources for cockroaches.
+Roaches will munch on almost anything, so don’t leave out palatable enjoyable food grade items or exposed ingredients where they can contaminate food.
+Also keep pet food tightly sealed.

 • Managing Waste: Ensure garbage is disposed of promptly and stored in bins with tight-fitting lids.
-Regularly remove trash from your kitchen to avoid attracting pests.
+Regularly remove trash from your kitchen to avoid attracting pests—especially if it’s sitting in unsanitary places.

 Reducing Moisture